soliedra/SerialMoveServoToPosition/README.md

 The target position is received through the Serial Port

+It's important to understand that the Encoder library is based on interrupts and consumes alot od CPU time.
+Don't add more code to the main loop.
+If you need more logic in your project, use another Arduino to manage inputs, timings, user interface and just send the position where you want the servomotor to move through the serial port as a number to the Arduino that runs this sketch.

 ##Libraries used:
 - [DCMotorServo] (https://github.com/soliedra/DCMotorServo) from julester23 modified by Javier Casado
 - [MotorDriver] (https://github.com/soliedra/MotorDriver) from Javier Casado